 Before you apply, a good starting point is to look at the research currently being done in the department and the profiles of academic staff.
 Academic staff profiles contain information on their research interests and will help you identify potential supervisors.

 You can contact potential supervisors directly but remember they are very busy and may not reply immediately.
 You should be brief and include some information about your background, your research interests and any relevant experience.
-You might like to introduce yourself by explaining why their work interests you enough to motivate you to apply to study with them for the next three or four years and you may have read some of their publications.
+You might like to introduce yourself by explaining why their work interests you enough to motivate you to apply to study with them and which of their publications interest you.